 (1d) Where a licensee has not paid a licence fee payable under subregulation (1a) by 29 January in any year, the Director may serve on the licensee a notice requiring payment of the fee, and any penalty under subregulation (1b), within 7 days after service of the notice and, if the requirement in the notice is not complied with, the Director may, whether or not a complaint is, or is to be, lodged under section 95 in respect of that non-payment, cancel the licence to which the fee relates.

-(2A) If a fee is set out in column 4 of Schedule 3 in respect of an item, that fee is payable instead of the corresponding fee set out in column 3 if the application to which the relevant item applies is lodged by an electronic means acceptable to the Director.

-(2B) Subregulation (2A) does not limit the operation of subregulation (2).
+[(2A), (2B) deleted]

 (2) The Director may reduce, waive or refund, in whole or in part, any moneys due under this regulation.

-(3) If a fee is payable under subregulation (1) or (2A) for or in respect of the lodgment of a document and the document is submitted for lodgment without payment of the fee, the document is taken not to have been lodged until the fee has been paid.
+(3) If a fee is payable under subregulation (1) for or in respect of the lodgment of a document and the document is submitted for lodgment without payment of the fee, the document is taken not to have been lodged until the fee has been paid.

 (4) If —